How to Use Smoke Bombs in Music Videos: A Director's Guide

 Production Planning

-- Plan smoke shots last - they're one-take elements, so nail everything else first
+- Plan smoke shots last โ they're one-take elements, so nail everything else first.

-- Use a haze machine as base - combine atmospheric haze with colored smoke grenades for layered depth
+- Use a haze machine as base โ combine atmospheric haze with colored smoke grenades for layered depth.

 Frequently Asked Questions

-How to use smoke bombs in music videos?
+How do you use smoke bombs in a music video?

 What frame rate should I shoot music video smoke bomb footage at?